 Typically, you will need to marry in a church that you have some connection to.
 This is usually determined by residence in the parish at some point.

 Getting married in a church versus outside means that you can enjoy all the pomp and ceremony of a traditional wedding.
 This includes the bride wearing a wedding gown and groom in a suit.
-Wedding church ceremonies are formal and include readings from the bible, hymns and prayers, and can last up to an hour.

 If for instance, you decide to have a civil marriage abroad and want a Catholic blessing afterwards, this is possible.
 Getting married in the Catholic Church after a civil ceremony is recognised as ‘convalidation’.
 This allows couples to retake their vows in an officiated ceremony.